-- The HCP analysis area for direct effects includes occupied and potential Mojave desert tortoise habitats on non-Federal lands outside the Reserve within the Analysis Area for the HCP (i.e., UVRRU). - The HCP analysis area for indirect effects includes all Mojave desert tortoise suitable habitats within a 1-kilometer-radius buffer of the HCP Covered Activities Area.
-This buffer approximates the cumulative home range size of 1.5 square miles and most long-distance movements of male Mojave desert tortoises (Berry and Murphy 2019; Drake et al. 2015; Franks et al. 2011).
-The 1-kilometer buffer was used to model Mojave desert tortoise habitat suitability as occupied or potential based on documented occupancy.
-Occupied Habitat is modeled habitat associated with documented Mojave desert tortoise occurrences.
-Potential Habitat is modeled habitat that is not associated with a documented Mojave desert tortoise occurrence but may be suitable for use by Mojave desert tortoise.
-The analysis area for direct effects from the proposed Northern Corridor includes suitable Mojave desert tortoise habitat in the ROW. - The analysis area for indirect effects from the Northern Corridor alternatives in the Reserve that require construction of a new roadway includes suitable Mojave desert tortoise habitat within 508 meters on either side of the ROW.
+- The HCP Analysis Area for direct effects includes occupied and potential Mojave desert tortoise habitats on non-Federal lands outside the Reserve within the Analysis Area for the HCP (i.e., UVRRU). - The HCP Analysis Area for indirect effects includes all Mojave desert tortoise suitable habitats within a 508-meter buffer of the Analysis Area for the HCP. - The analysis area for direct effects from the proposed Northern Corridor includes suitable Mojave desert tortoise habitat in the ROW. - The analysis area for indirect effects from the Northern Corridor alternatives in the Reserve that require construction of a new roadway includes suitable Mojave desert tortoise habitat within 508 meters on either side of the ROW.
 The 508-meter buffer is based on the annual home range size of an adult male Mojave desert tortoise of 200 acres (Franks et al. 2011, USFWS 2011a).
-The annual home range was applied because of the short-term indirect effects of noise, vibration, and other construction-related disturbances.
-The indirect effects analysis also considers the impacts of fragmentation to the entire Reserve, and habitat fragmented from the main population within the Reserve Zone 3.
-The area for long-term effects because of fragmentation by the road is variable and extends from each road alternative to the southern boundary of the Reserve. - The analysis area for indirect effects from the Northern Corridor alternatives that do not require construction of a new roadway includes suitable Mojave desert tortoise habitats within 300 feet on either side of the ROW within the Reserve.
-The analysis area is smaller because ROW fencing on both sides of the highway excludes tortoises from entering the ROW, and tortoises occupying this area have likely been exposed to the wildland-urban interface, including the existing road. - The analysis area for the Red Cliff NCA RMP Amendment is BLM-administered land within the NCA. - The analysis area for the SGFO RMP Amendment includes suitable Mojave desert tortoise habitats on BLM-administered land in the portion of proposed Zone 6 that is not currently protected within the Red Bluff ACEC, and the Green Valley Analytical Unit (USFWS 2020a) because of the relationship of proposed Zone 6 to potential landscape-level Mojave desert tortoise population connectivity between UVRRU and the East Mojave Recovery Unit.
+The annual home range was applied because of the short-term indirect effects of noise, vibration, and other construction-related disturbances, as well as the continued noise and vibrations from traffic and maintenance of the road.
+The indirect effects analysis also considers the impacts of fragmentation from the main population within the Reserve Zone 3.
+The area for long-term effects because of fragmentation by the road is variable and extends from each road alternative ROW to the southern boundary of the Reserve. - The analysis area for indirect effects from the Northern Corridor alternatives that do not require construction of a new roadway (Alternatives 5 and 6) includes suitable Mojave desert tortoise habitats within 300 feet on either side of the ROW within the Reserve.
+The analysis area is smaller because ROW fencing on both sides of the highway excludes tortoises from entering the ROW, and tortoises occupying this area have likely been exposed to the wildland-urban interface, including the existing road. - The analysis area for the Red Cliff NCA RMP Amendment is BLM-administered land within the NCA. - The analysis area for the SGFO RMP Amendment includes suitable Mojave desert tortoise habitats on BLM-administered lands within proposed Zone 6 and the Green Valley Analytical Unit (USFWS 2020a) because of the relationship of proposed Zone 6 to potential landscape-level Mojave desert tortoise population connectivity between UVRRU and the East Mojave Recovery Unit.